CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 Koons Kia agreed to return all fees it collected from consumers other than taxes and title fees that were not included in the advertised price of the vehicle, as well as all freight charges that were already included in the advertised price of the vehicle.

 Attorney General Frosh estimates that more than $1 million will be returned to consumers.
-Koons Kia also agreed to pay the Consumer Protection Division $100,000 for the costs associated with the investigation.
+Koons Kia also agreed to pay the Consumer protection Division $100,000 for the costs associated with the investigation.

 “Car dealers must honor the price they advertise for their vehicles,” said Attorney General Frosh.